liamzdenek/ferment-ai/memory-bank/activeContext.md

 2. **Workflow and Task Design**: Workflows are composed of tasks with defined relationships.
 Tasks can call other tasks and return to the caller, or they can call other tasks and not return (like a directed acyclic graph).

 3. **Module Interface**: Modules map constructs to task implementations, allowing for extensibility.
-Each module is responsible for a specific type of construct, such as agents, models, or tools.
+Each module is responsible for a specific type of construct, such as models, capabilities, or capability parsers.

 4. **Compiler Implementation**: The compiler extracts workflows from the construct tree by finding workflow constructs and their tasks, or by creating workflows from entrypoints if no workflow constructs are found.